 In California, immediate family members including spouses, children, and domestic partners have the right to file a wrongful death claim after losing a loved one in a fatal crash.
 Parents of unmarried deceased children and certain financial dependents may also qualify under state law.

-A car accident lawyer can help surviving family members identify who qualifies to file, what compensation may be available, and how California’s two-year statute of limitations applies to their situation.
+A car accident lawyer in Los Angeles can help surviving family members identify who qualifies to file, what compensation may be available, and how California’s two-year statute of limitations applies to their situation.

-If your family lost someone in a fatal crash in California, contact Leiva Law Firm at (818) 519-4465 to speak with our team and learn what options may be available to you.
+If you and your family have lost someone in a fatal crash in Los Angeles or elsewhere in California, you can contact Leiva Law Firm at (818) 519-4465 to speak with our team and learn what options may be available to you.